-- b.
+- a.
+A map depicting the locations of the ground water monitoring wells and a rationale for their number and spatial distribution. - b.
 Drawings and data depicting construction details of the proposed ground water monitoring network.
 These must include: - casing, borehole diameters and method of drilling; - casing materials to be used; - depth of each hole; - size, length, and position of screen; - nature and emplacement of filter pack and rationale for them; - depth, composition, and emplacement of seals; and - method and timetable for well development.

-The discharger shall start groundwater monitoring at least one year prior to receiving any inert wastes other than native geological materials generated by URP's mining activities at the vicinity of the site.
+The Discharger shall establish a background water quality baseline, either with existing groundwater quality data, or using data obtained through the groundwater monitoring network required by this Order, prior to receiving any inert wastes other than native geological materials generated by URP's mining activities at the vicinity of the site.